Pocket Planet Canada

-Little Canada, previously known as Our Home and Miniature Land, is a tourist attraction located in the basement of The Tenor, near Sankofa Square in Toronto, Ontario, Canada.
-Its entrance is located next to Dollarama and across from both an entrance to TMU station of the Toronto subway and The Beer Store.
-Little Canada contains HO scale replicas of natural and man-made structures located throughout Canada, including Golden Horseshoe, Niagara Falls, Ottawa, Quebec City, and Toronto.
+Pocket Planet Canada, previously known as Little Canada and Our Home and Miniature Land, is a tourist attraction located in the basement of The Tenor, near Sankofa Square in Toronto, Ontario, Canada.
+Its entrance is located next to Dollarama and across from both an entrance to TMU station of the Toronto subway.
+Pocket Planet Canada contains HO scale replicas of natural and man-made structures located throughout Canada, including Golden Horseshoe, Niagara Falls, Ottawa, Quebec City, and Toronto.
+HO is a 1:87 scale, so 3.5 mm is equal to one foot.
 It opened on 5 August 2021.

 History

 Dutchman Jean-Louis Brenninkmeijer moved to Canada in 1999 for a two-year stint of specialty retail management training at his family's company C&A Canadian stores.
 He and his wife Mimi decided to make the move permanent, settling in Oakville.
-He created the concept for Little Canada in 2011 shortly after visiting Miniatur Wunderland in Hamburg, Germany.
+He created the concept for Little Canada in 2011 shortly after visiting Miniatur Wunderland in Hamburg, Germany, the largest model railway system in the world.

 Brenninkmeijer sent emails to eight model railway clubs in the Greater Toronto and Hamilton Area (GTHA) requesting assistance to realize his vision for a miniature Canada.
 Only David MacLean, a civil engineer and president of The Model Railroad Club of Toronto, agreed to consider the project, and later met with Brenninkmeijer at Square One Shopping Centre in Mississauga.
 They would eventually meet every other week for 18 months, and in 2013 incorporated Our Home and Miniature Land.

 Brenninkmeijer invested million to develop the project, and received an additional million for the project from 120 investors.
 By July 2021, the total investment had been million from 200 investors.

 At least 100 model enthusiasts were hired; from 2014 to 2019, they collectively worked about hours in a Mississauga warehouse to create the scale-model components.
 Among them were about 50 artists, including model makers, specialists in mechatronics and animation, and scenic artists.
 Other specialists included architects, digital artists, electricians, painters, plumbers, sculptors, and visual artists.

 The exhibit was designed to be assembled and disassembled, allowing for it to be moved.
 The attraction was moved to 10 Dundas Street East in Toronto when two underground storeys of that building were vacated by GoodLife Fitness in mid-2019.
 They signed a 20-year lease for that location in August 2019.
 The destinations of the attraction are installed in two storeys covering 45000 sqft.

 The attraction was expected to open in July 2020, but was delayed as a result of the COVID-19 pandemic in Ontario.
 In 2023, Brad Ford was named president and CEO of the company.

+In 2026, Little Canada was acquired by Pocket Planet, a UK company, and the name of the attraction was changed to Pocket Planet Canada.